Validate API Management policies with PSRule

 PSRule is a powerful tool for managing the quality of your Azure API Management policies.
 By creating custom rules, you can validate your policies against your own standards.

-You can find a fully working sample here.
-The full sample includes a few additional rules and sample policies for further exploration.
-It also contains automated tests for each rule, which I will cover in the next blog post.
+You can find a fully functional example here.
+This sample includes additional rules and sample policies for further exploration, along with automated tests for each rule, which I discuss in Testing PSRule Rules for API Management Policies with Pester.